MFA rollout: a practical sequence that doesn't break the org

 A sequence that works

 - Inventory.
 Every app that touches sensitive data.
-Tag each with MFA capability (native, via IdP federation, none).
+Tag each with MFA capability (native, via IdP federation, or none).

 Vendor requirements